mikeGit01/hello-world/README.md

 # hello-world
 Hello world git

-This what I wrote about me ":)"
+This is what I wrote about me ":)"
+Haha got you